spco/git-novice/_episodes/10-branching.md

 ~~~
 {: .bash}

-Next, ensure that you have the very latest version from GitHub:
+Next, ensure that you have the very latest version from Bitbucket:
 ~~~
 $ git checkout master
 $ git pull origin master